eduncan911/hudsonriver-monitor/xbee/README.md

 ## `requirements.txt`

-These are not used by MicroPython nor the XBee module; but instead, they are used for setting up a local laptop for develpoment.
+These are not used by MicroPython nor the XBee module; but instead, they are used for setting up a local laptop for development.
 Such as `pip`, `pylint`, etc.